derf/db-fakedisplay/README.md

 with `carton exec hypnotoad index.pl`.

 Note that you should provide imprint and privacy policy pages.
-Depending on traffic volume, you may also want to increase the amount of worker processes.
+Depending on traffic volume, you may also want to increase the amount of worker processes and install a caching proxy in front of DBF.
 See the Setup notes below.

+To update your DBF installation, run `git pull`, ensure that all files are readable by your www user, and re-run `carton install` or `cpanm --installdeps .`.

 Installation with Docker
 ---